 Peacock’s “Teacup” by title alone sounds like a 19th century “Bridgerton” drama with gaudy costumes and sexual intrigue.

-But it’s actually a slow burn science fiction horror series based loosely on the novel “Stinger” by Robert R. McCammon.
+But it’s actually a slow burn, science-fiction horror series based loosely on the novel “Stinger” by Robert R. McCammon.
 A family and their neighbors find themselves trapped (in a “teacup” of sorts, metaphorically) on a farm in rural Georgia facing a mysterious and deadly threat.

 The eight-episode series, covering just 48 hours of storytelling, was shot earlier this year at both Assembly Studios in Doraville and an expansive 124-acre farm in Suwanee.

-“The beauty of shooting in Georgia is it became like the sixth man of the show with all that the Georgia environment gives cinematically,” said Rob Morgan, who plays McNabb, a justifiably paranoid man who seems to know what is actually happening.
+“The beauty of shooting in Georgia is it became like the sixth man of the show with all that the Georgia environment gives cinematically,” said Rob Morgan, who plays McNab, a justifiably paranoid man who seems to know what is actually happening.
 “The show was able to take advantage of that.”

 Yvonne Strahovski (“The Handmaid’s Tale”), who plays Maggie Chenoweth, a coolheaded large-animal veterinarian and loving mom of two kids, said the show was blessed to shoot in the spring.
 “Deer visited us every day at sunset,” she said.
 “The weather was perfect.”

 But “Teacup” is hardly tranquil.
-Maggie is grappling with fresh news that her husband James (Scott Speedman) cheated on her.
+Maggie is grappling with fresh news that her husband, James (Scott Speedman), cheated on her.
 Then an even more serious crisis quickly arises: electricity flickers, then goes out.
 Cellphones stop working.
 Animals act strangely.
 Dead bodies show up.
 Conspiracies loom.
 Trust evaporates.

-Scott Speedman as James Chenoweth in "Teacup" on Peacock.(Photo by: Mark Hill/PEACOCK)
+Scott Speedman stars as James Chenoweth in "Teacup" on Peacock.
+(Mark Hill/Peacock)

 Credit: Mark Hill/PEACOCK